ding0055/Credit_Eligibility_Application_with_Streamlit/README.md

 - **Matplotlib** and **Seaborn**: For exploratory data analysis and visualization (if applicable).

 ## Model
-The predictive model is trained using the German Credit Risk dataset.
+The predictive model is trained using the Credit dataset.
 It applies preprocessing steps like encoding categorical variables and scaling numerical features.
 The classification model used may include algorithms such as Logistic Regression, Random Forest, or XGBoost.

 ## Future Enhancements
 * Adding support for multiple datasets.